 Each scenario is followed by a comprehensive debriefing that will include review of the relevant clinical and technical learning objectives with emphasis on team dynamics and communication skills.
 In each scenario, participants rotate through different roles, acting as primary “hot seat” anesthesiologist at least once.

 After participating in this CME activity, participants should be able to:

-- Management of significant hypoxemia from any cause, including difficult airway management
+- Manage a significant hypoxemia from any cause, including difficult airway management

-- Principles and practice of multidisciplinary teamwork and communication skills
+- Apply principles and practice of multidisciplinary teamwork and communication skills

 The University of Maryland School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.